wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <img src="./pics/30_mirc_directory_logs_sessions.png" alt="mIRC Directory Logs">

 ### 23. Ethereal, a popular “sniffing” program that can be used to intercept wired and wireless internet packets was also found to be installed.
-When TCP packets are collected and re-assembled, the default save directory is that users \My Documents directory.
+When TCP packets are collected and re-assembled, the default save directory is that user's \My Documents directory.
 What is the name of the file that contains the intercepted data?
 <strong>interception</strong>

 Notes: Ethereal was rebranded as Wireshark in 2006.<br>